Lights, camera, action.

 Welcome to Scottish Media Training – dedicated online media training for Scottish businesses, charities and individuals

-Our team was one of the first in Scotland to adapt to this changing need and offer dedicated online media training, initially via Zoom – to individuals and small groups at a fraction of the time and cost of a traditional session.
+Our team was one of the first in Scotland to adapt to this changing need forced on us by the lockdown in 2020/2021 and when we exclusively offer dedicated online media training, initially via Zoom and Microsoft Teams – to individuals and small groups.

-Our mission is to help businesses and organisations in Scotland communicate confidently and expertly in press, radio and television media interviews, by whichever online platform you regularly use.
-We have been there for clients in times of crisis or simply to increase confidence, across the digital and social media landscape.
+Whatever your preference, our mission is always to help businesses and organisations in Scotland communicate confidently and expertly in press, radio and television media interviews.
+We have been there for clients in times of crisis or simply to increase confidence, across the broadcast, online digital or social media landscape.

 For enquiries – call us on 07900 397 872